 Some internal pain has an obvious cause, such as endometriosis or sinus problems.
 However, we often encounter internal pain that doctors are unable to find a cause for.
 (This is particularly common when digestive problems are causing the pain.)
 In these cases, we provide very careful assessment and diagnosis to establish exactly what is causing the pain, what has caused the problem, and what treatments would likely be effective for it.

 (Some conditions, such as shingles, are considered to be internal conditions, as they are caused by what is going on inside the body, even though the symptoms are on the outside.
 Arthritis and gout are best treated as internal conditions.)

 - The chemistry of the body being incorrect.
 This can be due to the body being too acidic, by incorrect diet, a lack of key nutrients in the blood, excess stress, or by an accumulation of toxins.

 - Things not moving well in the body and getting ‘stuck’, such as gallstones, kidney stones, endometriosis, constipation, etc.

 - Something causing irritation or inflammation, such as food intolerances, heartburn or reflux

 - An infection (which can be bacterial, viral, fungal or yeast)

-Acupuncture and naturopathy effectively treat most types of internal pain.
-However, we strongly recommend booking in for a free Health Assessment first, so that we can gain a detailed understanding of your condition, and provide you with the most effective treatment.
+If you have an internal pain, acupuncture or naturopathy may be able to assist.
+Please book in for a free Comprehensive Assessment, so that we can gain a detailed understanding of your condition, and advise you on what therapies are likely to be effective for you.
 (Please see the offer on the right side of this page.)